rguiscard/dflat.zig/README.md

 - The first item in menubar is not disabled when it should be, e.g. Undo in Edit and Search in Search.
 - Keep open 'Display' dialog and close it by "ok" several time will result in black in menubar.
 - Position of help box from dialogbox seems off.
+- 'Window' at menubar crash if there is no open document.

 --------